 With the advent of digitization in the business world, companies will undoubtedly be a victim of a cyber attack at some point in their lifespan.
-Often than not, loopholes and gaps in weak cyber security networks allow perpetrators to extract sensitive or proprietary data for various malicious endeavors.
+Loopholes and gaps in weak cybersecurity networks allow perpetrators to extract sensitive or proprietary data for various malicious endeavors.
 Furthermore, a cyber attack can have rippling effects leading to more, albeit delayed, consequences.
 A cyber attack can inhibit daily business operations, but can also trigger unnecessary monetary costs.
 Usually from disgruntled customers or fines incurred from violating information security regulations.

 Why Do Cyber Attacks Occur?

 A cyber attack happens when there is a compromise on the confidentiality, integrity and availability of data.
 It can manifest in many different ways not limited to DDoS (Distributed Denial of Service), phishing of private information, and the deployment of Malicious Software (Malware) such as viruses or trojans.
-On 11 April 2019––in a single day, there were 44,182,397 cyber attacks worldwide recorded on the Live Cyber Attack Threat Map which equates to 15,000 cyber attacks occurring in every blink of an eye!
+On May 28, 2020 ––in a single day, there were 49,127,689 cyber attacks worldwide recorded on the Live Cyber Attack Threat Map which equates to 568 cyber attacks occurring every second!

 No doubt, this casts a spotlight yet again on the importance of having reliable cyber security network to protect personal data.

-For large businesses and governmental organizations to be so susceptible to cyber attacks, SMEs need to establish a tight cyber security network in order to stand a chance of survival as their weaker infrastructure and dependence on larger organizations engender them to be bigger targets.
+Businesses large and small need to establish a tight cybersecurity network in order to stand a chance of survival.
 In fact, research shows that 70% of attacks that occur are targeted at SMEs.
 According to Garrett, in the US, there had been an overall sharp increase in cyber attacks through methods such as ransomware attacks, business email compromise (BCE) attacks and spear-phishing attacks in companies in 2018.
 Based on Hiscox, 47% of SMEs had experienced at least one cyber attack in a single year and of those, 44% experienced two to four attacks.
-Additionally, a 2017 report done by the Cyber Security Agency of Singaporean cyber threats in Singapore concluded that 40% of cyber attacks that occurred were targeted at SMEs.
-In 2017, there were 2,040 website defacements, 23,430 phishing URLs with Singapore-links, more than 400 malware variants detected, and 25 cases of Ransomware.
-The reports on cyber attacks in APAC illustrate that SMEs are not safe from malicious cyber attacks and there is a dire need for companies to strengthen their security network regardless of their size.

 Business Risks and Costs of Cyber Attacks